pazams/go-for-javascript-developers/README.md

 On the other hand, if an error occurs during the application init, it can be argued that there’s no reason to continue, and therefore `panic` would make sense.

 ## (S) loss of stack trace
-While passing errors as values, one pitfull is the loss of stack trace.
+While passing errors as values, one drawback is the loss of stack trace.
 Both languages suffer from this.
 Some runtimes and libraries try to help.
 Some libraries:
 - JS: [longjohn](https://github.com/mattinsler/longjohn)
 - Go: [errgo](https://github.com/juju/errgo)